USCbiostats/PopFeNO/README.md

 require(R2jags)
 ```

-### Demostration document walk through
+### Demonstration

-The demo document presents how to implement six methods for research involving multiple flows exhaled nitric oxide (FeNO) measurements in a study population, where the goal is to relate estimated NO parameters to factors of interest (i.e., covariate(s) X).
+The demo document shows how to implement six methods for research involving multiple flow exhaled nitric oxide (FeNO) measurements in a study population, where the goal is to relate estimated NO parameters to factors of interest (e.g., environmental exposures, disease status) henceforth called covariate(s) X.

 In the demo file ("DeMO.pdf"), a simulated FeNO data set was first generated using given parameters (i.e. Population level NO parameters, covariate coefficient, correlation matrix).
 The NO parameters used here were CANO, log(CawNO), and log(DawNO).
 We used natural log transformation of the latter two parameters.